-RPGFan Music Managing Editor, Rhythm Encounter Co-Host
+RPGFan Music Managing Editor, Rhythm Encounter Co-host & Rob's Random Encounter Peon

 I started working at RPGFan in June 2010 and since then have made some of the closest friends I've ever had.
 I've been able to speak to people whose art has shaped my life, go to all the events I dreamt about going to as a kid, been to new places, tried out some awesome (and some not so awesome) games, learned how to manage an editorial section, recorded zillions of podcasts (and started one), and became captain of the Music ship a few years back.
 In other words, RPGFan is, without hyperbole, a gift that has literally never stopped giving me awesome opportunities.